aafshar17/distinguishing_sentiments/README.md

 ## Purpose

-The purpose of the project is to create a Python script to to perform a sentiment analysis of the Twitter activity of various news outlets, and to present your findings in a visual method.
+Wrote a Python script in Pandas to to perform a sentiment analysis of the Twitter activity of various news outlets.
+Used Matplotlib to present findings in a visual method.